I was born in 1973 in Vancouver, Canada, into an artistic family.

 I now live in Santa Fe, New Mexico, and work predominately with oil paint and charcoal to produce paintings and drawings from a home-based studio.
 Over the past eighteen years, the desert colours and light, surrounding cultures, people, landscapes, plants and objects, as well as an ongoing experimentation with the medium have all inspired the artwork.
 I paint what I am drawn to, out of an appreciation of, and a curiosity for, which ultimately stems from a desire for expression and a means of communication.

-Since graduating from college I have been included and participated in numerous group art exhibitions and several solo exhibitions throughout the United States.
+Since graduating from college I have been included and participated in numerous group art exhibitions and several solo exhibitions in the United States.